Changes to shielding

 The Council’s Adults’ Services teams are working in partnership with care providers across the borough.

 Due to social distancing and the need to protect vulnerable groups, visits to all care homes managed by Bedford Borough Council have been stopped.
-Families have been contacted.

 All our care homes have put plans in place for contact to continue through video and telephone calls.
+Where it is safe to do so homes will also offer window visits, but please contact the home before you visit.

 Dementia and coronavirus